USS John Adams (1799): First Barbary War

+In March, 1804 she was fitting out for deployment to the Mediterranean and Lt.
+Isaac Chauncey was ordered to take command on 8 March the day she was recommissioned.
+By 24 May, 1804 Chauncey had been promoted to Master Commandant.
+In a letter dated 29 May to Commodore Preble the Secretary of the Navy states that "John Adams' is a stores/provisioning ship and should be constantly used as such unless an operation was about to happen that she could be useful for, but be detained as little as necessary.
+She departed the Washington Navy Yard on 23 May.
+She arrived at Hampton Roads on 15 June, departing 25 June.
+She arrived at Gibraltar on 22 July, 1804.
 Meanwhile, Commodore Edward Preble, who had led a powerful fleet to the Mediterranean, vigorously pressed the fight.
 In August and September 1804 he made a series of major attacks on Tripoli.
 As the second of these blows was being delivered 7 August, John Adams, now under Captain Isaac Chauncey, arrived on the scene deeply laden with stores.
 Her boats participated in a reconnaissance patrol on the night of 18 August, and 6 days later she slipped in close to the city for an intensive 4-hour bombardment.
 Two nights later during a similar attack, an enemy shot sank one of John Adams's boats, killing three men and wounding a fourth, as the American Squadron severely punished Tripoli with over 700 well-directed rounds which took effect within the city.
 After a fifth attack had been successfully completed 3 September, bad weather interrupted operations and John Adams sailed to Syracuse with other ships of the squadron.